rcl-cloudtnt/docs/identity/identity.md

 # Identity

 You must register and login to use many features of RCL CloudTnT.
-In addition, you may be required to verify your identify for certain features.
+In addition, you may be required to verify your identity for certain features.

 # Register

-- Click the ``Login`` link at the top of the page
+- Click the ``Login`` link at the top of the website

 - In the ``Sign in`` page , click the ``Sign up now`` link at the bottom of the page